gregjhogan/tesla-pre-ap-epas-patch/README.md

 # Tesla pre-AP EPAS steering firmware patch
-Normally on pre-AP Tesla vehicles the gateway sends a message indicating that steering over CAN is disabled.
+Normally on Tesla vehicles without autopilot the gateway sends a message indicating that steering over CAN is disabled.

 This tool patches the firmware to enable steering over CAN.